sparsell/classtech/Notes.md

 Login:
 - show a message/error "you must enter a user name and a password to be able to login" when user only enters one of the required
+@message = @children.empty? ?
+"There aren't any children in this grade.": false

 Child new.erb
 - Restrict duplication creating a new device